-The database platform will comply with the Department of Health Information Governance policies and standards for secure processing of patient healthcare data, as set out in the Information Governance Toolkit of the Health and Social Care Information Centre.

-Access to data on the cloud will be limited to UHB staff, specifically those within the data management teams in UHB informatics.
-These staff have access to identifiable data as part of their role in the trust to process data for service improvement and healthcare provision.
+The database platform will comply with the Department of Health Information Governance policies and standards for secure processing of patient healthcare data, as set out in the who have undertaken appropriate training.
+These staff have access to identifiable data as part of their role in the trust to process data for reporting, service improvement and healthcare provision.